stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 - Many Python programs can't easily be statically typed (this is still true!)
 - Writing out types took time, annotating codebases after the fact was very difficult
 - Often third-party libraries lacked types, so even with annotations you might not get much safety
-- Type checkers were often slow to run, the feedback loop was not nearly as good as, for example, Java with an IDE like Intellij.
+- Type checkers were often slow to run, the feedback loop was not nearly as good as, for example, Java with an IDE like IntelliJ.

 Recent improvements to the tooling around Python typing and library ecosystem have shifted the tradeoff.
 Typing might still not be right for you, but it's worth understanding some of these shifts.